artikcloud/artikcloud-java/README.md

 Usage
 ------

+Peek into [tests](https://github.com/artikcloud/artikcloud-java/tree/master/src/test/java/cloud/artik) for examples about how to use the SDK.

-The easiest way to start using the SAMI Android SDK is to look at our tutorial and sample applications, these will give you a good overview of what you can do and how to do it.
+In addtion, you can look at our tutorial and sample applications.
+These will give you a good overview of what you can do and how to do it.
 Read more about it at

 https://developer.artik.cloud/documentation/tutorials/your-first-android-app.html